Inertia-Lighting/lua-table-extension/README.md

 This method exists to add or remove indexes of checkDict that is not present in baseDict.

 ————————————————————————————————
+# deepCopy
+Credits to the original idea: IgnisRBX @ ROBLOX Developer Relations.

- Parameters of the deepCopy method : (Found on developer website (Credits : IgnisRBX @ DevRel))
+Parameters of the deepCopy method:

- tab is just the table you want deepcopied
+	Tab - The table you would like to be deepcopied.

- Basically this method just does is copies the table but it also copies every key in the table for embedded tables and whatnot
+This method copies the current table passed.
+But, it also copies every key in the table for embedded tables.

 ————————————————————————————————